mwarning/KadNode/README.md

   * `blacklist` *addr*
     Blacklist a specifc IP address.

-## Authentication

-KadNode allows optional node authentication.
-This means that you can lookup nodes using a public key and verify that those nodes are in posession of the corresponding secret key.
-To generate a new key pair use `kadnode --auth-gen-keys`.
-Announce the secret key on a node e.g. via `kadnode --value-id <secret-key>` and then lookup the nodes IP address on another computer using `<public-key>.p2p` in your browser or `kadnode-ctl lookup <public-key>`.

 ## Web Interface

 The optional web interface allows queries of these forms: